 Personal property covered by a homeowners insurance policy typically includes:

 - Kitchen appliances

 - Carpets and rugs

 Bear in mind that some insurance policies may exclude computers under personal property coverage.
 Also, if your appliances or electronic gadgets are damaged by power failure, they will not be covered by your standard home insurance policy.
 Separate insurance is offered for these items.

 When you have possessions stored off your premises, certain home insurance policies may offer them the same coverage as the belongings inside your house.
 However, the coverage limit might be far lower than the standard personal property coverage, which is usually based on a percentage of the dwelling coverage amount.
 If the coverage offered is only a fraction of the value of the stored items, increasing the total dwelling or personal property coverage might help to stretch the limits.
 However, this will also typically raise your annual premium.

-- High-value item limits: To ensure safety, precious possessions must not be placed in a storage unit away from your house.
+- High-value item limits: To ensure safety, the Insurance Information Institute (Triple-I) recommends precious possessions should not be placed in a storage unit away from your house.
 Family heirlooms, antiques, priceless art and jewelry are some high-value items that call for additional protection, such as scheduled property coverage.
-This is an optional add-on to a home insurance policy to increase the limits on expensive items not included in a standard personal property.
-This may not require a deductible, but you typically do have to get each listed item professionally appraised before applying for the endorsement.
+This endorsement (or rider) is an optional add-on to a home insurance policy to increase the limits on expensive items not included under standard personal property.
+The additional coverage may not require a deductible, but your insurer will typically require you to get each listed item professionally appraised before applying for the endorsement.